Georgia Eviction Notice Templates (3)

 Step 2 – Dispossession Action

-If the tenant fails to leave the property in a timely manner, the landlord can demand possession by completing a Dispossessory Affidavit.
+If the tenant fails to leave the property before the notice period expires, the landlord can demand possession by completing a Dispossessory Affidavit.
 This form should be filed with the magistrate court in the county where the property is located.
-There will be a filing fee charged to the landlord for initiating this type of action.

 Step 3 – Serve Tenant

-A copy of the affidavit must be delivered to the tenant after being filed with the court clerk.
-This can be accomplished by paying a process server or county sheriff to hand-deliver the papers to the tenant.
-If the server cannot hand the papers directly to the tenant, they can deliver them to a competent adult who resides in the rental unit or post it in a conspicuous place on the property.
-If the second option was employed, a copy must also be delivered by first-class mail to the property.
+A copy of the Affidavit must be delivered to the tenant by the county sheriff or any law enforcement officer.
+If the documents cannot be handed directly to the tenant, they can be delivered to a competent adult who resides in the rental unit.
+Otherwise, they will have to post them in a conspicuous place on the property and send a copy by first-class mail to the property.

 Step 5 – Tenant’s Answer